Remove foods that damage your gut

 3. Sodium – A high-salt diet affects your heart and can actually impact your innate immune system, causing macrophage dysfunction.
 Salt is necessary but should be used in moderation.
 I recommend using natural sea or Himalayan pink salt.

-4. Emulsifiers – common food additives are tied to colon disease.
-Emulsifiers like polylobate 80 and carboxymethylcellulose (often known as cellulose gum) are linked to metabolic dysfunction, obesity and inflammatory bowel disease.
+4. Emulsifiers – common food additives are tied to colon condition.
+Emulsifiers like polylobate 80 and carboxymethylcellulose (often known as cellulose gum) are linked to metabolic dysfunction, obesity and inflammatory bowel condition.

-Emulsifiers disturb healthy levels of intestinal bacteria, triggering chronic, low-level inflammation that promotes colorectal disease and leaky gut.
+Emulsifiers disturb healthy levels of intestinal bacteria, triggering chronic, low-level inflammation that promotes colorectal condition and leaky gut.

 5. Organic Acids – Specifically, alcohol and its metabolites impair the junction barriers that need to prevent leaky gut.
 Researchers say acetaldehyde, is a contributing factor to leaky gut.